Sauce Boyz 2

-Sauce Boyz 2 is the third studio album by American rapper Eladio Carrión, released on December 2, 2021, through Rimas Entertainment.
+Sauce Boyz 2 is the third studio album by American rapper and singer Eladio Carrión, released on December 2, 2021, through Rimas Entertainment.
 It features guest appearances from Karol G, Sech, Rels B, Jay Wheeler, Bizarrap, Duki, Luar la L, Myke Towers, Ovi, Jon Z, Noriel, Arcángel, and Nicky Jam.

 It was preceded with four singles released from October to November 2023: "Sauce Boy Freestyle 5", "Cuarentena", "Alejarte de Mi" with Jay Wheeler and "Jóvenes Millonarios" with Myke Towers.

 Commercial performance

 Sauce Boyz 2 debuted at number 92 on the Billboard 200 with 13,000 album-equivalent units, and a total of 18.4 million streams in the United States.
 It also debuted at number two on US Top Latin Albums and Latin Rhythm Albums.